U.S. Crypto Tax Bill Targets Passage by August 2026

-A new bill aimed at clarifying the tax treatment of cryptocurrencies in the U.S. is expected to be passed by August 2026.
-This legislation seeks to address long‑standing uncertainties in crypto taxation, including exemptions for small transactions and reporting requirements for exchanges.
+Generally, People Are Expecting A new bill to be passed by August 2026, Which Aims at clarifying the tax treatment of cryptocurrencies in the U.S. Normally, This legislation seeks to address long-standing uncertainties in crypto taxation, including exemptions for small transactions and reporting requirements for exchanges.

 Legislative Overview